One Girls Adjustment to a Cochlear Implant

 At age 2, she wasn’t speaking.
 At age 3, she still wasn’t speaking.

 Michele and her husband, Jon, decided to be proactive.
-The Pearsteins found the Hearing and Speech Agency Preschool, which offered a program called Little Ears, Big Voices for auditory-oral development of language with some signing.
+The Pearsteins found the HASA Preschool, which offered a program called Little Ears, Big Voices for auditory-oral development of language with some signing.

 The school was an hour away from their house.
 Tuition was expensive.
 “We went into it thinking, ‘We can’t do this.’
 We were so traumatized at this point,” Michele recalls.
 “And then we met the teacher, who said, ‘I can’t wait to work with her.
 She’s going to be just fine.’”